Skip to content

 Additional Guidance

-• If the landing door has a pattern on the hoistway side, measure the 3/4” setback from the deepest part of the door to the landing sill.
-This helps ensure that even the furthest points on the door fall within the required clearance.
+• For doors with a pattern on the hoistway side, measure the 3/4" setback from the deepest part of the door to the landing sill to ensure full compliance.
+This ensures that even decorative or textured doors meet the necessary clearance standards, which can often be overlooked if only the most protruding parts of the door are considered.

 As always, safety first!